+The TOE can be configured within the physical limitations regarding the memory size ranges and other blocking options, focusing on the maximum respectively minimum user available limitations.
 Within those limitations the TOE configurations can vary under only one identical IC-hardware, regardless whether the configurations are set by Infineon or within further limitations by the user.
-All configurations the

-TOE is made off and all thereof resulting derivatives have no impact on security and are covered by the certificate.
+All configurations throughout all different mask sets the TOE is made off and all thereof resulting derivatives have no impact on security and are covered by the certificate.

 Note that this TOE has no user available ROM.
-The user software and data are entirely located in a dedicated and protected part of the SOLID FLASH[TM] NVM.
+The user software and data are entirely located in a dedicated and protected part of the SOLID FLASHTM NVM.
 The long life storage endurance together with the means for error detection and correction serves for excellent reliability and endurance.